briandconnelly/BEACONToolkit/csv/doc/csv.md

 `mydata[:,2] > 30` returns a list containing `True` and `False` values indicating whether or not the criterion is met.
-By using this list to index the dataset, we find the entries for which the condition is satisfied.
-Subsets are a very powerful way to look at different pieces of the dataset.
+By using this list to index the data set, we find the entries for which the condition is satisfied.
+Subsets are a very powerful way to look at different pieces of the data set.

 We've already seen how specific rows, columns, and elements can be addressed when using indices.
 The process is similar when using named columns: